HristoYonkov/C4-Nexus-Task/README.md

 However, the state is well managed and if you cycle trough pages it wont be deleted!
 I use props drilling approach with this task cause i started it so, i thought that the things will be more easy but when i get to 'filtering part + sorting' things get started more challenging :).
-As we speak of challenges, the real one for me was the desing!
+As we speak of challenges, the real one for me was the design!
 Since i am not designer it was hard for me to made things look fine! :).
 The point of the app is to show that the app is responsive, how filtering system works, how sorting system works and dynamicly calculated discount prise of the cards and rating.